aridjayarecipes/cutesrecipes.web.app/content/post/2378-recipe-of-homemade-cardamom-chocolate-banana-bread.md

 - "Chop up your ripe bananas and add them to a food processor, along with the honey, and eggs.
 Blitz this mixture until smooth, then pour it into the large mixing bowl and mix until well combined."
 - "Add in the flour and walnuts and beat just until smooth.
 Carefully stir chopped chocolate and banana cubes into the batter until incorporated.
 Transfer the batter to the pan."
 - "Take 3 heaping tablespoons of sweetened condensed milk and swirl them into the batter.
 Slice up one banana long-ways and place it flat-side up on top of the batter."
 - "Bake for 65 minutes.
 Check on the bread with 20 minutes left, if it’s browning too much, gently place a piece of aluminum foil over top.
 Remove the bread from the oven; a long toothpick inserted into the center should come out clean, with a few wet crumbs clinging to it.
-The toothpick shouldn&#39;t show any sign of uncooked batter.
+The toothpick shouldn't show any sign of uncooked batter.
 If it does, bake the bread an additional 5 minutes, or until it tests done."
 - "Allow the bread to cool for 10 minutes in the pan.
 Remove it from the pan and cool it completely on a rack."
 categories:
 - Recipe